petervdpas/GiGot/README.md

   Admin accounts, subscription tokens, and enrolled client pubkeys all survive.
   Formidable clients pick up the new server pubkey on their next `/api/crypto/pubkey` fetch and keep working.
+- **Delete rotation backups once you're satisfied.** After `--rotate-keys`, `data/server.key.bak.{timestamp}` still contains the *old* private key — which is exactly the key material you rotated away from.
+Keeping it defeats the rotation.
+Once the server comes back up, an admin can log in, and any Formidable clients reconnect, run `rm data/*.bak.*` to purge the backups.
+  They are rollback-only insurance; they are not ongoing history.
 - **In-memory sessions.** Admin sessions live in process memory and are lost on restart — admins re-log in.
 This is deliberate: it avoids persisting session tokens at all.
 It means the admin UI is not HA-friendly yet.